 The risk of a heart attack commonly increases with age or due to familial predisposition.
 If a heart attack is acute, help often comes too late.
-It is therefore important to monitor your heart with regular readings.
-You can thereby detect early changes and can treat them quickly.
+It is therefore important to monitor your heart with regular checks.
+You can thereby detect early changes and treat them quickly.
 In the worst-case situation, you can even prevent heart damage.
 This protects your heart.

 Furthermore, the fitter your heart muscle is, the better you can prevent cardiovascular disease.
 Frequent movement and exercise train and strengthen the heart.
 CardioSecur is the perfect companion to perform a heart check before and after exercising.
-Receive reassurance knowing if your heart is okay.
+Gain reassurance knowing if your heart is okay.

 Frequent movement and exercise train

 The intensity of symptoms does not always give an indication of the severity of the cardiac event.
 By the time one sees a doctor, symptoms are usually gone.
 It is then very difficult for your physician to make a diagnosis.
 Maybe you have already even had multiple doctor’s visits, unfortunately always leaving without a diagnosis.
 Exact answers about the cause of your symptoms can be best obtained by recording a clinical, multi-lead ECG when symptoms are present.

 CardioSecur’s personalized 15-lead ECG can be used with your smartphone anytime and anywhere.
 You receive an immediate recommendation to act after each reading and therefore know if you need to seek medical attention or not.